trifonnt/ext-lib-amazon-mws-orders/README.md

 - Java Platform Standard Edition 6.0 Development Kit (JDK 1.6.0_19) or newer.
 If your version of the JDK is older than 6.0, you must install the newer version.
 For more information, go to the Java SE Downloads page.

-Building when migrating to new Amazon MWS Order library version
+Building when migrating to new Amazon MWS Orders library version
 ===============================================================================

 ```shell